rabbitmq/rabbitmq-website/site/kubernetes/operator/operator-overview.md

 RabbitMQ Cluster Kubernetes Operator was designed with the following ideas and concepts in mind:

-* It should provide flexible configurability of RabbitMQ
+* It should provide [RabbitMQ node configuration](../configure.html) flexibility
-* It should provide safe defaults
+* It should provide reasonably safe defaults where possible
-* It should ease operability of RabbitMQ
+* It should simplify RabbitMQ operations

 Following these ideas, the Operator will not modify an existing `RabbitmqCluster` spec.
 This implies that, when the Operator is upgraded, it will not automatically update